pjlee11/browser-stats-percentage/README.md

 This logs the percentage each browser and operating system makes up of the total viewership per service.

+### `getLowestSupportedBrowserVersion`

+This gives a breakdown of the browser verions that meet our support threshold for each service.

 ## I really don't get this repo

 1. Rename `browser-stats-example.csv` to `browser-stats.csv`